kmules1/kmules1.github.io/ecumene/world/index.md

 The Civic Calendar was established by Axius Otho, the first Venerable Autocrator.
 It was based upon the old Edramorian calendar, which during the last years of the Old Commonwealth had been abused as part of the overall political disorder.
 Traditionally, it was the purview of the high priesthood to determine the timing of seasons and whether or not to insert intercalary months, an authority which could be corrupted to benefit political factions.
 Axius Otho's reform removed that authority by enacting a perpetual calendar.

-The adoption of the Civic Calendar also coincided with the adoption of a new calendar era, *Ab Egressu* ("Since the Landing").
+The adoption of the Civic Calendar also coincided with the adoption of a new calendar era, *Ab Egressú* ("Since the Landing").
 The process of reforming the old calendar and producing the Civic Calendar relied heavily upon surviving Elven astronomy and chronicles.

 #### Days and Quarter-Days